divakar-amd/DVNotes/Torch_compile.md

 #### Custom-Ops / Fake Impl
 - Pytorch allows using custom ops via `torch.library.custom_ops()`
 - Now, if are registering a custom-op AND the op returns something AND you are using torch.compile --> You need to write a "Fake" impl of the function.
 The "fake" impl provides all the necessary info about the input & output tensors for it to work smoothly with Dynamo / FX tracing.
 Think about shape/dtype/device.
-If there return from the op is None, then there's no need for the "fake" impl.
+If the op returns nothing i.e. **None**, then there's no need for the "fake" impl.
 - If you are not using torch.compile, you can simply register a custom-op without worrying about the "fake" impl (because no FX tracing / Dynamo is involved)
 - [Resource link](https://docs.pytorch.org/tutorials/advanced/python_custom_ops.html)